AairTheGreat/StardewValleyMods/Better Panning/README.md

 	* Seed packets.
 You can find seeds for the next season or if you're in winter you can find seeds from all the other seasons too.
 	* Rings and boots
 	* Rare items like pearls, prismatic shards, treasure chests
 	* Unfound Artifacts.
-Once you find all the artifacts, the
+Once you find all the artifacts, all the artifacts can be panned.
 	* Fishing Tackle
 	* Totems
 	* Coal, Rice, and the occasional trash